cyrozap/mediatek-lte-baseband-re/General-Notes.md

 but I'm not interested in that.
-Also, it seems the BP won't be a Cortex-R4 in future devices, as [MediaTek has signed an agreement with Imagination Technologies][imgtech] to license some MIPS CPU core for the LTE BP in the upcoming Helio X30 (MT6799) and later SoCs, but that doesn't matter now because that hardware doesn't exist yet.
+Also, it seems the BP won't be a Cortex-R4 in future devices, as [MediaTek has signed an agreement with Imagination Technologies][imgtech] to license some MIPS CPU core for the LTE BP in the upcoming Helio X30 (MT6799) and later SoCs, but that doesn't matter now because the cheaper SoCs aren't using them yet.

 From what I've been able to glean from kernel sources and disassembled binaries, the AP and the BP share some memory for loading the BP fimware, DMA,